 GENERAL NEWS.
 A new Free Short Story Of The Month is here!
-Fencepost Beckenshire from Knottspeed is on the keys.
+The Last Man From Houston.

 Jeff Johnson is a full time novelist, Screenwriter, director and lifelong ART DORK who divides his time between the Pacific Northwest and sunny california.
-He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Darby Holland Crime Trilogy Lucky Supreme, A Long Crazy Burn, and The Animals After Midnight and The philadelphia noir novel Deadbomb Bingo Ray. stay tuned for developments on the much anticipated road trip noir shopping cart.
+He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Darby Holland Crime Trilogy Lucky Supreme, A Long Crazy Burn, and The Animals After Midnight and The philadelphia noir novel Deadbomb Bingo Ray. stay tuned for developments on the much anticipated film The Kinjiku.
 The Lucky Supreme Trilogy was acquired by Italian publisher Fanucci and optioned for television by the oscar winning Mark Harris of The harris company.
+Literary representation By Stuart Miller.

 “Jeff Johnson is a gifted and natural storyteller, and he knows about things you don’t know.”-John Irving, Academy Award Winning author of Cider House Rules